seonghwan20/Blockchain_Project/README.md

 it focuses on implementing core functionality with a simplified approach, including assumptions and constraints to reduce complexity.

-## ⚙️ Features
+## ⚙️ Key Features

 - **UTXO Verification** (`utxo_verify.py`)
-  - Verifies if received transactions are spendable within the UTXO set.
+  - Verifies the validity of received transactions within the UTXO set.

 - **Transaction Processing** (`transaction.py`)
-  - Processes verified transactions to update the UTXO set.
+  - Executes verified transactions from the mempool, adding their outputs to the UTXO set, removing spent UTXOs, and recording used transactions in the STXO set.

 - **Main Full Node** (`fullnode.py`)
   - Integrates all route functions, forming the main process of the blockchain network.